fibric/sal.rb/README.md

 #### Hash
 The next return value sal knows about is a hash.
-With the exception of an :html key, sal simply treats each the keys as attributes to be added to the tag.
+With the exception of an :html key, sal simply treats each of the keys as attributes to be added to the tag.
 The value of the html key becomes the value of the tag.

 Lets say there's a method called login_link: